ReflectionHLE/ReflectionHLE/README.md

 Differences from the original executables
 -----------------------------------------

-As of this version, you don't need to execute a separate "START" file in order to play a game from any release.
-But, if relevant, you can emulate the behaviors of skipping this in the original release, i.e., get a message telling you should type START.
+There are some differences when it comes to the way command-line arguments are parsed.
+The fact that a single EXE may support more than one version of a game has an influence on that.
+Adding the single argument of -? should tell the details.
+For instance, on Windows, in case refkdreamse.exe is, chosen, the command should look like this: "refkdreamse -?"

+The following arguments are supported by all EXEs:
+-gamever <VER>: Tells to pick a specific game version, if found.
+A list of compatible versions can be shown by running with "-?" as mentioned above.
+-passorigargs <...>: Tells to pass all arguments following -passorigargs to a ported codebase, to be handled like to the original DOS executables, although there are a few exceptions.

+This one is specific to the Catacomb Adventure Series executables:
+-skipintro: Skips the intro (port of INTRO.EXE from The Catacomb Abyss v1.13, or CATABYSS.EXE/CATARM.EXE/CATAPOC.EXE from the supported registered release).
+Instead, the game itself is launched (CATABYSS.EXE in The Catacomb Abyss v1.13 or ABYSGAME.EXE/ARMGAME.EXE/APOCGAME.EXE in the same registered release).

+There are a few modifications from the originals when it comes to the arguments following -passorigargs.
+For one, in the Shareware versions of Keen Dreams, there's no need to execute a separate "START" file in order to launch the game.
-For Keen Dreams it can be done by adding the /detour command line argument, e.g., typing "refkdreams-shar113.exe /detour" in a command prompt on Windows.
+However, the behaviors can be emulated by adding the /detour argument, e.g., by typing "refkdreamse.exe -passorigargs /detour".
+This means that, in fact, the behaviors are reversed in comparison to the originals.
-This is, by the way, the exact opposite of the behaviors of the original.

-The same applies to The Catacomb Abyss (refcatabyss-113 for Shareware release), but may be a bit tricky.
-Basically, the very first command line argument should be (yeah that's no mistake): ^(a@&r`
-Depending on the environment, you may need to escape some characters and/or add e.g., quotation marks.
+The same applies to The Catacomb Adventure Series (intro in the Shareware, the game itself for all episodes and supported versions), although it may be a bit tricky.
+Basically, the very first command line argument (after -passorigargs) should be (yeah that's no mistake): ^(a@&r` Depending on the environment in use, you may need to escape some characters and/or add e.g., quotation marks.
 Again, that's the opposite of the original behaviors.
-In addition, we're actually talking about the behaviors of the INTRO.EXE file (letting you choose the difficulty as of v1.13), rather than CATABYSS.EXE (the actual game).

 There are also a few differences in regards to memory management when it comes to the additional executables of LOADSCN.EXE (which includes the last textual screen shown on quit) and INTRO.EXE: They may share some memory in this port.

-Furthermore, if you want to skip the intro sequence and get right into the game (same behaviors as executing "CATABYSS.EXE ^(a@&r`" for the original, v1.13), simply specify /skipintro as the very first command line argument.
-More arguments can be added, with behaviors similar to what you'll get with the original DOS EXE.

-/skipintro can similarly be used with the supported non-shareware versions of the Adventure Series' episodes, identified by the following DOS executables:
-CATABYSS.EXE (intro) and ABYSGAME.EXE (game) for The Catacomb Abyss v1.13, CATARM.EXE and ARMGAME.EXE for The Catacomb Armageddon v1.02,
-and CATAPOC.EXE and APOCGAME.EXE for The Catacomb Apocalypse v1.01.

 Finally, about INTRO.EXE (or registered CATABYSS.EXE/CATARM.EXE/CATAPOC.EXE)
 and LOADSCN.EXE, source codes for these EXEs had to be manually restored.